 Students in kindergarten through second grade are served in Students Off and Running (SOAR).
-All students will be a part of a gifted/talent pool, and all teachers will be certified to teach gifted and talented children.
-Identified gifted students will be provided with instruction and learning experiences in their classroom.
+All students will be a part of a gifted/talent pool, and all teachers have received the 30-hour Gifted and Talented training.
+Identified gifted students will be provided with instruction and learning experiences both in their classroom and in bi-weekly pull-out sessions with the campus GT teacher.
 The students will receive instruction designed to enhance talent and will include but not be limited to lessons in divergent thinking, deductive reasoning, and metacognition.

 TAG Program (Talented and Gifted)

 The TAG (Talented and Gifted) Program in Burleson serves identified students in grades three through five.
 A gifted specialist on each elementary campus works with the gifted students and their teachers to provide enrichment and academic acceleration as needed.
-Identified students are clustered in a regular classroom with a teacher who is certified to work with gifted students.
-In addition to serving as a resource for the classroom teachers, the Gifted Specialist meets with TAG students one day a week on the gifted curriculum.
-The curriculum includes complex thinking techniques, extensions on grade-level TEKS, the introduction of above-level TEKS, and personal development.
+Identified students are clustered in a regular classroom with a teacher who has received the 30-hour Gifted and Talented training.
+In addition to serving as a resource for the classroom teachers, the Gifted Specialist meets with TAG students weekly on the gifted curriculum.
+The curriculum includes independent research, advanced product development, complex thinking techniques, extensions on grade-level TEKS, the introduction of above-level TEKS, and personal development.

 Gifted Education in Secondary (Grades 6-12)